 Boom! you have successfully restored the website header section on your WordPress website as I did with my client's website which you can find in the below screenshot.

-Once I implemented all the above-mentioned steps to fix the problem and restore the missing header, the website got back to its normal state as nothing has happened with it in the first place.
+Once I implemented all the above-mentioned steps to fix the problem and restore the missing header, the website got back to its normal state as if nothing has happened to it in the first place.

 In this way